valeria-va/ROS2_rUBot_mecanum_ws/Documentation/02_rUBot_model&bringup.md

   ````shell
   ros2 pkg create --build-type ament_cmake --license Apache-2.0 my_robot_description --dependencies rclcpp
   ````
 - New folders inside: launch, meshes, rviz, urdf.
-For that we have to add these lines on VMakeLists.txt:
+For that we have to add these lines on CMakeLists.txt:
   ````shell
   install(
   DIRECTORY meshes urdf launch rviz